shahcompbio/data_management_docs/docsource/ops.rst

 **Workflow:**

 Isabl users with analyst permissions run apps that produce analyses.
-At this stage, the analyses directories will be owned by the running users, but also shah group readable and writeable.
+At this stage, the analyses directories will be owned by the running users, but also group readable and writeable.
 If successful, the analyses status will be set to the status “FINISHED”.
 Important to note, you are not able to view analyses results while they’re in “FINISHED” state.

-The ADMIN_USER, shahbot, runs a command called “isabl process-finished” which converts all analyses in “FINISHED” state to “SUCCEEDED” state.
+The ADMIN_USER, runs a command called “isabl process-finished” which converts all analyses in “FINISHED” state to “SUCCEEDED” state.
 The conversion process includes the following:

-- Copying analyses directories so they are owned by the ADMIN_USER shahbot
+- Copying analyses directories so they are owned by the ADMIN_USER
 - Modifying permissions to only be group readable
 - Creating analyses results dictionary (i.e. results visible via UI)
 - Deleting the original user owned analyses directory